nemanjapetrovic/is-null-or-undefined/README.md

 # [Contribution](CONTRIBUTING)

-Feel free to contribute by forking this repository, making some changes, and submitting pull requests.
+Feel free to contribute by forking this repository, making changes, and submitting pull requests.
 For any questions or advice place an issue on this repository.

 # License